August Burns Red: Messengers (2006–2009)

-McManness departed from the band in 2006, after only one tour.
+McManness departed from the band in 2006, after only one tour, this was due to him wanting to continue his education.
 He was replaced by Jake Luhrs, then a resident of Montclair, New Jersey.
 Bassist Jordan Tuscan also left the band in 2006 for similar reasons as McManness.
 He was replaced by bassist Dustin Davidson, a friend of the band.
+During the Spring of 2007, the band toured North America with From a Second Story Window and Chasing Victory.
 The band's second album, Messengers, was released on June 19, 2007.
-Marking the debut for Luhrs fronting the group, it became the band's breakthrough album, reaching number 81 on the Billboard 200.
+Marking the debut for Luhrs fronting the group, it became the band's breakthrough album, reaching number 81 on the Billboard 200, while also becoming their first to reach number 1 on the Top Christian albums chart.
+During the Fall they supported Unearth on a US tour alongside Darkest Hour.

 Throughout 2008, August Burns Red toured with several acts across North America and Europe to promote Messengers.
 From April to May they toured with As I Lay Dying and Misery Signals across the United States and Canada.
 In September and October of that same year, they headlined a tour with A Skylit Drive, Sky Eats Airplane, Greeley Estates, and This or the Apocalypse in the United States.
 The band also visited Europe for a month-long headlining tour in November, playing in Germany, Finland, Norway, Sweden, the United Kingdom, Republic Of Ireland, Northern Ireland, Italy, Belgium, The Netherlands, Czech Republic, Slovakia, and France.

 After this series of tours, the band recorded two covers of popular songs.
 They recorded an instrumental version of the classic song, "Carol of the Bells" for the X Christmas compilation album, which was featured in trailers for the film, The Spirit, released Christmas Day 2008.
 They also recorded a cover of "...Baby One More Time" by pop singer Britney Spears for the Punk Goes Pop 2 compilation album, released in March 2009.

 On February 24, 2009, the band released an EP, entitled Lost Messengers: The Outtakes.
 It contains material that is related or was decided not to be included in the final, mastered version of Messengers.
 August Burns Reds' first trip to the Middle East took place on March 6, 2009, with the band playing at the Dubai Desert Rock Festival.
 The band's last tour before their next album release took place in the United States, where they toured with metalcore band All That Remains throughout April and May.